HomeBlogBest Wood-Fired Pizza in Melbourne's North: Places I Have Personally Tried

 • whether the place feels worth returning to

-At the moment, this guide covers two wood-fired pizza places in Melbourne's north: Pizzicotto Pizzeria in Strathmore and Cucina 3064 in Mickleham.
+At the moment, this guide covers three wood-fired pizza places in Melbourne's north: Pizzicotto Pizzeria in Strathmore, Cucina 3064 in Mickleham, and Forget Me Not Eatery in Greenvale.
 As I try more spots, I will add them here.

 If you are looking for wood-fired pizza in Strathmore or the surrounding northern suburbs, Pizzicotto Pizzeria is one of the first places I would recommend.